Biovail: SAC/Gradient Analytics lawsuit and SEC complaint

+SAC and Gradient filed a suit against Biovail for malicious prosecution in February 2010.
+On September 28 Biovail merged into Valeant Pharmaceuticals Inc. On November 4 Valeant announced that they had settled with Gradient, saying "The initiation of litigation against Gradient, its founders Dr. Carr Bettis and Dr. Donn Vickrey, and others in 2006 by Biovail's management at the time was regrettable.
+We would like to put this incident behind us."

 Penalties against Eugene Melnyk

 In May 2011, the Ontario Securities Commission in Canada banned Eugene Melnyk from senior roles at public companies in Canada for five years and fined him $565,000.
-Earlier in the same year Melnyk had settled with the U.S. SEC, agreeing to pay a civil penalty of US$150,000; he had previously paid US$1 million to settle other claims with the SEC.
+Earlier in the same year Melnyk had settled with the US SEC, agreeing to pay a civil penalty of US$150,000; he had previously paid US$1 million to settle other claims with the SEC.